Sajid-Hameed63/Face-Mask-Recognition/README.md

 # Face-Mask-Recognition
-Face Mask Recognition using CNN.
+Face Mask Recognition using CNN on training data of different people.